The Hybrid Managed Services Model: Cloud Solutions & Archiving

 Hybrid services are an IT solution that combines hosted services, managed services, and cloud computing applications.
 Hybrid services allow for more flexibility than would either an on-site or remote solution alone, enabling users to shift their workloads between remote data centers and their own hardware and infrastructure as needed.
 Technology from VMWare helps enable this ease of use.

-Even though most businesses are still in the very early stages of assembling solutions that use what is coming to be called the "hybrid cloud," more are becoming ready to adopt this approach as they see the benefits.
+Even though most businesses are still in the very early stages of assembling solutions that use what is coming to be called the "hybrid cloud," more are becoming ready to adopt this hybrid services model as they see the benefits.

 Hybrid Services and Archiving